- Prospective Students

 Marketing is a vital factor in consumers’ purchasing decisions.
 At Marshall, our marketing courses help you master the conception, pricing, promotion and distribution of ideas, goods and services, putting you on a fast track to exceptional careers in marketing management, logistics management, retailing or wholesaling, advertising and marketing research.

-CENTER FOR MANAGEMENT COMMUNICATION At Marshall, upper division courses in business communication management, management and marketing and others will challenge you to hone your written and oral communication skills and incorporate communication theory and practice as effective management tools.
+DEPARTMENT OF BUSINESS COMMUNICATION At Marshall, upper division courses in business communication management, management and marketing and others will challenge you to hone your written and oral communication skills and incorporate communication theory and practice as effective management tools.

 LLOYD GREIF CENTER FOR ENTREPRENEURIAL STUDIES

 Top ranked nationwide for its undergraduate program by U.S. News & World Report, USC Marshall’s nationally recognized Entrepreneurial Program sends you into the business world with an entrepreneurial mindset and the skills to recognize opportunity, develop and test a business concept and write a comprehensive business plan.
 Classes are team taught by full-time professor-practitioners, program alumni, advisory council members and other guest speakers through lectures, workshops, seminars and networking events.

 Accreditation from the Association to Advance Collegiate Schools of Business (AACSB) represents the highest standard of achievement for business schools worldwide.
 Less than 5% of the world's 13,000 business programs have earned AACSB Accreditation.
 AACSB-accredited schools produce graduates that are highly skilled and more desirable to employers than other non-accredited schools.